awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Scheduling priority<a name="job-definition-parameters-schedulingPriority"></a>

 `schedulingPriority`
 The scheduling priority for jobs that are submitted with this job definition\.
-This will only affect jobs in job queues with a fair share policy\.
-Jobs with a higher scheduling priority will be scheduled before jobs with a lower scheduling priority\.
+This only affects jobs in job queues with a fair share policy\.
+Jobs with a higher scheduling priority are scheduled before jobs with a lower scheduling priority\.
 The minimum supported value is 0 and the maximum supported value is 9999\.
 Type: Integer
 Required: No